Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

 Convergence of beliefs is more subtle with two groups, as we might imagine the two homophilic groups holding different beliefs asymptotically.
 This does not happen because agents have continuous actions that allow them to precisely convey the strength of their beliefs.
-As such, eventually one group will develop sufficiently strong beliefs to convince the other.
-(In Section \ref{subsec:Disagreement}, however, we will see that disagreement between two homophilic groups is possible with a coarser action space.)
+As such, eventually one group will develop sufficiently strong beliefs to convince the other given any arbitrarily weak connection $q_{d}>0$ between groups.
+(In Section \ref{subsec:Disagreement}, however, we show that disagreement between two homophilic groups is possible with a coarser action space.)

 To see that convergence must occur, observe that the belief of a later agent $n$ depends mostly on the number of paths from that agent to early agents (and those agents' signal realizations).
 When $n$ is large, most paths from agent $n$ to an early agent pass between the two groups many times.
 So the number of paths does not depend substantially on agent $n$'s group.
+Put another way, when $q_{s}\gg q_{d}>0$ and $n$ is large, agent $n$ has many more length-1 paths to her own group than to the other group, but roughly the same total number of paths across all lengths to both groups.
 Therefore, agent $n$'s belief does not depend substantially on whether $n$ is in the odd group or the even group.\footnote{Each path transitions between the two groups, and eventually the probability of ending in a given group is approximately independent of the starting group.
 This is analogous to a Markov chain approaching its stationary distribution.}

-\citet{coleman1958relational}'s homophily index equals to $\frac{q_{s}-q_{d}}{q_{s}+q_{d}}$ for this weighted network.
+\citet{coleman1958relational}'s homophily index equals $(q_{s}-q_{d})/(q_{s}+q_{d})$ for this weighted network.
 To explore how homophily affects mislearning probability while holding fixed the average degree of each agent, we consider the total derivative $\frac{d}{d\Delta}\xi(q_{s}+\Delta,q_{d}-\Delta)$.
 To interpret, we are considering the marginal effect on mislearning of a $\Delta$ increase to all the within-group link weights, coupled with a $\Delta$ decrease to all the between-groups link weights.
-These two perturbations, applied simultaneously, leave each agent with roughly the same total degree and increases the homophily index by $\frac{2\Delta}{q_{s}+q_{d}}$.
+These two perturbations, applied simultaneously, leave each agent with roughly the same total degree and increases the homophily index by $(2\Delta)/(q_{s}+q_{d})$.
 Using the chain rule and Proposition \ref{prop:twogroups},

 which means increasing the homophily index of the society and fixing average degrees always decreases the probability of mislearning.
 Note that this result holds regardless of whether society is currently homophilic ($q_{s}>q_{d})$ or heterophilic ($q_{s}<q_{d})$.